Igor Prijić

-Igor Prijić (born 30 September 1989) is a Croatian football striker who plays for the Croatian Third Football League club Marsonia 1909.
+Igor Prijić (born 30 September 1989) is a Croatian professional football forward.
 Prijić started his professional career with NK Osijek, from where he was sent on loan to Pomorac and Marsonia, before he was transferred in Segesta Sisak in 2012.
 He made his international debut for Croatia youth football national teams in 2007.

 Club career

 Born in the town of Osijek, Croatia, Prijić started his career as a teenager in the Prva HNL at age 19, debuting for Osijek against Šibenik on 23 February 2008.
 According to Tomislav Steinbrückner, Igor's coach in junior categories, and later in the senior team, Igor was supposed to be key player in NK Osijek.
 Unfortunately due to some non football issues he never got a real chance in his home club.
 After loans in Pomorac and Marsonia in season 2012/2013, Igor was transferred in Segesta Sisak.

 International career

 Great talent who possessed then 18-year-old Igor, brought him the call in Croatia U18 national football team.
 Debut in the national U18 team he had on 22 May 2007. against Bosnia and Herzegovina in Orašje.
 Because of the great games he received a call for Croatia national under-19 football team for which he had 4 appearances and three goals.
 He played in Qualification tournament for 2008 UEFA European Under-19 Football Championship, and he scores against Germany and Albania.